In a word: No. Whole30 is a restrictive diet, and therefore not safe for people with an eating disorder.

 Gee!
 That sounds exactly like the 100 other diet programs I’ve tried!

 None of the claims made by the Whole30 company need to be substantiated by science, facts, or research.
-Like all diets, Whole30 will result in short-term changes, but it has a 95% chance of leaving you right back where you started and you may even be less healthy and/or heavier.
+Like all diets, Whole30 may result in short-term changes.
+But it has a 95% chance of leaving you right back where you started.
+And you may even be less healthy and/or weigh more.

-There is not a single scientific citation on the website indicating research to justify the removal of these key food groups from our diets.
+There is not a single scientific citation on the website indicating research.
+They provide no justification for the removal of these key food groups from our diets.

 Whole30, like all diet products, is selling a solution to fear

 Like all diet companies, the Whole30 company promises a solution to fear.
-And, since they don’t want to market their product as a “diet,” they can’t use the most common fear of weight.
-Instead, they suggest we are in imminent danger of sacrificing our health if we consume basic food staples including legumes, grains, and dairy products.
+It doesn’t promise weight loss.
+Instead it sells “health.”
+Whole30 suggests we are in imminent danger.
+We risk sacrificing our health if we consume basic food staples including legumes, grains, and dairy products.

 From the website: “Certain food groups (like sugar, grains, dairy, and legumes) could be having a negative impact on your health and fitness without you even realizing it.”

-Isn’t it surprising that the medical community has not alerted us to the damaging effects of staples that form the foundation of the global diet?
-In fact, it’s more than surprising, this is the crux of the Whole30 marketing drive: to convince us that we are dumb and ignorant lemmings if we don’t follow their advice.
+Isn’t it surprising that the medical community has not alerted us to the damaging effects of these foods?
+In fact, this is the crux of the Whole30 marketing drive.
+It convinces us that they have the secret to health.
+And this secret is being KEPT FROM US!

-One of the most powerful marketing messages that marketers can use is the conspiracy theory: there is a secret, but the medical establishment is keeping it from you!
+One of the most powerful marketing messages that diet companies use is the conspiracy theory.
+There is a secret, but the medical establishment is keeping it from you!
+I will share the secret with you.
+It worked for me!
+It will work for you!

 As consumers, we are very susceptible to marketing messages that suggest we have been hoodwinked or are being lied to by people who we perceive are more powerful than we are.
 Whole30 executives know our weakness and exploit it for their gain.